Customization

 and plug-in-batch-edit-layers-quick

-procedures perform export/editing with always the last used settings.
+procedures perform layer export/editing with always the last used settings.